spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Create an SSH key pair from the AWS dashboard.
 Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2) and, in the navigation panel, under Network & Security, choose Key Pairs.
 Choose Create key pair and enter the information required to create the key pair:  a descriptive name for the key, the type of key pair, and the private key file format.
-Then, select to Create a key pair.
+Then, select *Create a key pair*.

 ![aws key pair creation](deploy-k8s-cluster/aws/key_pair_create.png)